 J. Scott Yaruss, PhD, CCC-SLP, BCS-F, F-ASHA, specializes in the diagnosis and treatment of stuttering across the lifespan.
 His research focuses on factors affecting the development of speech fluency and stuttering, as well as on the evaluation of stuttering treatment outcomes.
 He was an Associate Professor of Communication Science and Disorders at the University of Pittsburgh for 19 years and is now a Professor of Communicative Sciences and Disorders at Michigan State University.
 He is the author or coauthor of nearly 70 peer-reviewed publications, as well as more than 115 other articles, chapters, or books on stuttering.
 In particular, he is the co-author of the Overall Assessment of the Speaker’s Experience of Stuttering (OASES), as well as School-Age Stuttering Therapy: A Practical Guide, Early Childhood Stuttering Therapy: A Practical Guide, and the Minimizing Bullying program (all available from Stuttering Therapy Resources).
 Dr. Yaruss has given more than 450 continuing education workshops around the world, all designed to help speech-language pathologists feel more comfortable and more confident in their ability to help individuals who stutter.

-Financial — J. Scott Yaruss is the presenter of an online CE course sponsored by Northern Speech Services; receives royalty payments.
+Financial — J. Scott Yaruss is presenter of online CE courses sponsored by Northern Speech Services; receives royalties.

-Financial — J. Scott Yaruss has intellectual property rights and ownership interest in Stuttering Therapy Resources, Inc.; he also receives royalty payments and honoraria.
+Financial — J. Scott Yaruss has intellectual property rights and an ownership interest in Stuttering Therapy Resources, Inc.; he also receives royalties and honoraria.

 Nonfinancial — J. Scott Yaruss is a volunteer for the National Stuttering Association; he receives no compensation in this role.

-This program is offered for 0.25 CEUs (Intermediate level; Professional area).
+This program is offered for 0.25 ASHA CEUs (Intermediate Level; Professional Area).

 Licensing Boards: Most state licensing boards DO accept CEUs earned online (usually classified as home-study credits).
 Some state boards do, however, place a limit to the number of credits that can be earned via home study/online courses.
 For the most current information, we suggest that you contact your licensing board or agency to verify acceptance policies and/or any credit limits related to home-study courses prior to registering for this course.